Who We Are

 Oldest daughter of Deana, Cassandra first envisioned The DEANA Foundation while caring for her mom and encountering little financial help for their middle class family.
 She is married and currently stays at home with her three children, assisting where she can with her mom’s care.
 She has a Specialized Associates degree in Fashion and an Associates of Science in Early Childhood.
 She has volunteered in numerous leadership positions in her church, organizing events and activities.
 Cassandra also writes the popular blog, “Dementia Diaries: A Journey With Dementia” where she shares her family’s story while bringing awareness to dementia.

-Lisa Mitchell is a friend to the Alves family and has a step dad that suffers from dementia and sees the need for awareness.
+Lisa Mitchell is a friend to the Alves family.
+She has a step-dad that suffers from dementia and sees the need for awareness.
 She is a wife and mother of 4 children.
-Lisa has an associate’s degree in liberal arts and works part time in a family business.
-This is her first time being a part of a non-profit organization but has volunteered with several functions and positions within her church.
+Lisa has an associate’s degree in liberal arts and owns her own accounting business.
+Her experience in accounting makes her a valuable asset to the foundation, where she prepares all of the financials.
+This is her first time being a part of a non-profit organization but has volunteered with numerous functions and positions within her church.

 Shari Fleischman comes to the DEANA FOUNDATION with many professional years working in senior health care and management.
 She began her career in the nursing field caring for those living with dementia then, progressing to the position of Memory Care Manager for Assisted Living.
 Her most recent experience includes a post graduate certificate in Gerontology from the Davis School of Gerontology at USC.
 She is also a Certified Professional Service Coordinator with work providing support and resources to at risk seniors living in affordable housing.
 Shari resides in Riverside and is currently the chair for Riverside’s Commission on Aging.
 As a commissioner, Shari also coordinates the annual Purple Boat Float held each November at Lake Evans in memory of and, in support to those affected by Alzheimer’s Disease and other dementia.
 The DEANA FOUNDATION welcomes Shari and her many talents.